merantix-momentum/squirrel-core/README.md

 The command above will create all documentation pages under `./docs/build`.
 To view the start page, open `./docs/build/index.html` in your browser.

-# Examples
+# Example Notebooks
-Check out the [Squirrel-datasets repository](https://github.com/merantix-momentum/squirrel-datasets-core/tree/main/examples) for open source and community-contributed examples of using Squirrel.
+Check out the [Squirrel-datasets repository](https://github.com/merantix-momentum/squirrel-datasets-core/tree/main/examples) for open source and community-contributed tutorial and example notebooks of using Squirrel.

 # Contributing
 Squirrel is open source and community contributions are welcome!